furkantarim/operating-systems-labs/README.md

 # Operating Systems Laboratory Exercises

 This repository contains the laboratory exercises for the Operating Systems course.
-The assignments focus on fundamental concepts of Operating Systems, including File I/O and Process Management, implemented using C system calls
+The assignments focus on fundamental concepts of Operating Systems, including File I/O and Process Management, implemented using C system calls.

 ## Folder Structure